-AMY GOODMAN: Today, we spend the hour examining the life and death of Malcolm X, one of the most influential political figures of the twentieth century.
-Saturday would have been Malcolm X’s eighty-second birthday.
+AMY GOODMAN: Today, we spend the hour examining the life and death of Malcolm X, one of the most influential political figures of the 20th century.
+Saturday would have been Malcolm X’s 82nd birthday.
 This is Malcolm X speaking a week before he was assassinated in 1965.

-MALCOLM X: …my house was bombed.
+MALCOLM X: My house was bombed.
 It was bombed by the Black Muslim movement upon the orders of Elijah Muhammad.
 Now, they had come around to — they had planned to do it from the front and the back so that I couldn’t get out.
 They covered the front completely, the front door.
-Then they had come to the back, but instead of getting directly in back of the house and throwing it this way, they stood at a forty-five degree angle and tossed it at the window so it glanced and went onto the ground.
-And the fire hit the window, and it woke up my second oldest baby.
+Then they had come to the back, but instead of getting directly in back of the house and throwing it this way, they stood at a 45-degree angle and tossed it at the window so it glanced and went onto the ground.
+And the fire hit the window, and it woke up my second-oldest baby.
 And then it — but the fire burned on the outside of the house.

 AMY GOODMAN: That was Malcolm X speaking at a rally of the newly formed Organization of Afro-American Unity, February 15, 1965.
 A week later he was shot dead at the Audubon Ballroom in Harlem.

 Today, we spend the hour with Professor Manning Marable and hear more clips of Malcolm X. Professor Marable, one of the leading experts on the life and legacy of Malcolm X, a professor at Columbia University, close to completing an important new biography called Malcolm X: A Life of Reinvention.
 It will be published in 2009.
 Welcome to Democracy Now!

 MANNING MARABLE: Thank you, Amy.
 It’s great to be back.

 AMY GOODMAN: It is great to have you with us.
 It was six days after he was speaking about the forces that were infiltrating that Malcolm X was gunned down.